TomerGamerTV/UAT-Global-Server/README.md

 ## Changelogs
 - **25/12/2025**
 Showtime mode ui stuck fix.
-Always find and click next.png as a last resort
+Always find and click next.png as a last resort made gpu public (due to increase in speed getting stuck due to slow load times are now more common) hence made decision making restart if ocr/template match isnt used for 10 seconds

 - **23/12/2025**
 fixed date phrasing fail causing a loop.